SalesforceCommerceCloud/sfcc-ci/README.md

   Commands:

-    client:auth [options] <client> <secret>           Authenticate an Commerce Cloud Open Commerce API client client:auth:renew                                 Renews the client authentication.
+    auth:login <client> <secret>                      Authorize the client with a present user for interactive use client:auth [options] <client> <secret>           Authenticate an Commerce Cloud Open Commerce API client client:auth:renew                                 Renews the client authentication.
 Requires the initial client authentication to be run with the --renew option. client:auth:token                                 Return the current authentication token